Building My Blog with Preact and MDXSharing my journey into the world of MDX

 MDX solves a problem that shows up quickly when building content-driven sites:

 Markdown is simple and great for writing - but limited.
-Components are powerful - but heavier to work with for pure content.
+Components are powerful - but heavier to

 MDX bridges that gap.